white-axe/flume-wasm-atomics-test/README.md

 ```

 To build this program, download Rustup and [Trunk](https://github.com/thedodd/trunk).
 Use `trunk serve` to build and serve this program, and then go to http://localhost:8080 in a Chromium-based browser.
 Look in the developer console for errors.

+See https://github.com/zesterer/flume/issues/137 for the issue that this example is demonstrating for.